-- Personal Injury Protection - Known as PIP, this insurance is not mandatory to Maryland, but it can be very helpful.
+- Personal Injury Protection – Known as PIP, this insurance is not mandatory to Maryland, but unless you waive it, your insurance provides you with at least $2500.00 in coverage.
+It can be very helpful.
 If you have medical bills that need to be paid right away, you can use your PIP coverage, particularly if you don't have health insurance to pay; but keep in mind unless you acquire more, PIP coverage is generally only $2500.00 or $5000.00.

 - Collision coverage – Another type of optional insurance, collision coverage can cover damages to your car in the event of an accident.

-For more than three decades, attorney Stuart Plotnick has been actively involved in the legal field involving car accidents in Maryland.
+For more than three decades, attorney Stuart Plotnick has been actively involved in the legal field involving car accidents in the D.C.
+Metro area.
 He knows how insurance companies work because he worked for and advised them for years on how to handle claims.
-For the past 20 years, he has used that knowledge and experience gained on the inside to beat them at their own game - and get you the maximum compensation you deserve.
+For the past 20 years, he has used that knowledge and experience gained on the inside to beat them at their own game – and get you the maximum compensation you deserve.

 Remember, insurance companies don't work for you.
 They often only care about one thing - paying you as little as possible after your accident.
 That's why you need us in your corner, personally standing up for your rights.
 That's why you need Stuart Plotnick.